 The choice of distributions offered for Linux is profound.
 Since there is no one vendor trying to lock you in, you are free to choose from whichever provider best suits your business.
 This puts you in control of how your business benefits from Linux, rather than the distributor.

 For any business handling Linux, whether for the first time or for existing systems, it’s important to make sure you have the right kind of support.
 From desktops to servers, we understand the motivation behind a move to Linux and we know the technical side better than anyone.
-We take a proactive approach to maintaining optimal system performance, so talk to help4IT about Linux to see how we can help.
+We take a proactive approach to maintaining optimal system performance, so talk to help4IT about our Linux support solutions.